mrchrisneal/DashPad/docs/index.md

 | **[DashPad-API](api/index.md)** | Backend data collection service | Local server only |
 | **[DashPad-Web](web/index.md)** | Frontend monitoring interface | Local or cloud |

-**Important**: The API container must run directly on the Linux server being monitored, as it requires direct access to system files like `/proc`.
+**Important**: The API container must run directly on the server being monitored, as it requires access to system directories like `/proc`.
 Only the Web container can be deployed to the cloud.

 ## Available Metrics